Stacking disorder in novel ABAC-stacked brochantite, Cu$_4$SO$_4$(OH)$_6$: Specific Heat

-Our zero-field data are plotted to higher temperature as $c_P/T$ in Fig.~\ref{cP}(b).
-As in other frustrated and low-dimensional magnetic systems, magnetic entropy is visible above the transition, in this case up to 20--25\,K, several times \TN.
-This is associated with the formation of short-range order.
+The phonon component is compared to our zero-field data, plotted to higher temperature as $c_P/T$, in Fig.~\ref{cP}(b).
+As in other frustrated and low-dimensional magnetic systems, magnetic entropy associated with the formation of short-range order is visible above the transition, in this case up to $\sim$50\,K, several times \TN.
+A similar result was recently reported from a combined fit to the phononic and magnetic specific heat in a natural mineral sample, indicating that magnetic entropy survives to at least 25\,K\cite{Ginga2025}.
+The extracted magnetic component of the specific heat, \cmag, is plotted as $\cmag/T$ in Fig.~\ref{cP}(c), where a large apparent hump associated with short-range correlations is centered around 20\,K. This is distinct from the jump at 7.5\,K, suggesting that the double transition is indeed real.

+The magnetic entropy $S_\text{mag}$, extracted from \cmag\ by integrating $\cmag/T$ starting from the lowest-temperature data point, is plotted in the inset to Fig.~\ref{cP}(c).
+It asymptotes 60\%\ of the expected $4R\ln2$ for \brochH.
+Similar reductions in entropy have also been reported in other frustrated systems \cite{Bag2021,Bhattacharya2024,Singh2024,Kaushick2025Mn} and may result from short-range magnetic correlations persisting to higher temperature, overestimation of the lattice contribution, or a significant release of entropy at temperatures below our minimum temperature of 357\,mK.

-We replot our specific heat data as $c_P/T$ vs $T^2$ in the inset to Fig.~\ref{cP}(a).
-Below the transitions, this plot is strikingly close to linear over a broad temperature range, indicating a dominant $T^3$ contribution to the specific heat between roughly 2.5 and 6\,K. This is presumably magnetic entropy, but we note that the gap seen in inelastic neutron scattering on natural-mineral samples of 1.0(1)\,meV\,\cite{Nikitin2023} would correspond to a temperature well in excess of \TN.
-A power law in the magnetic entropy would not be expected to arise from thermally populated excitations across a large gap.
-However, the gap was reported based on data collected at 1.7\,K, and is likely temperature dependent.
+We replot the magnetic component of our specific heat data as $\cmag/T$ vs $T^2$ in the inset to Fig.~\ref{cP}(a).
+Below the transitions, this plot is strikingly close to linear over a broad temperature range, indicating a dominant $T^3$ contribution to the specific heat between roughly 2.5 and 6\,K. The gap seen in inelastic neutron scattering on natural-mineral samples of 1.0(1)\,meV\,\cite{Nikitin2023} would correspond to a temperature well in excess of \TN, and a power law in the specific heat would not be expected to arise from thermally populated excitations across a large gap.
+However, the gap was reported based on data collected at 1.7\,K, and may be temperature dependent.
 The power-law-like behaviour may arise through a combination of exponential activation across the gap and the temperature dependence of that gap.